macrobiotus/edna_code_compendium/index.md

 ![](rubber_boat_2.jpg)

-_Deaprture for water sample collection and BRUV deployment_
+_Departure for water sample collection and BRUV deployment_

 During review, an often-overlooked aspect of this analysis has been the detailed alignment-level analysis of species misidentifications, at a level that is uncommon in other eDNA studies.
 It is absolutely crucial to have detailed reference data for species level biodiversity surveys.